Hours, Admission, and Safety Guidelines

-- On Fridays, Saturdays, and Sundays, the orientation video will be shown with reduced capacity and socially-distanced seating, and our restrooms, gift shop, and ‘Seed of a Nation’ exhibit will be open with reduced capacity.
+- On Wednesday – Sunday, the orientation video will be shown with reduced capacity and socially-distanced seating, and our restrooms, gift shop, and ‘Seed of a Nation’ exhibit will be open with reduced capacity.

 Will there be historic trade demonstrations or other public programs?